Can Diabetics Eat Nachos? A Quick Guide

 Veggie-Centric Platter

-Try switching the usual crunchy foundation with thin rounds of zucchini or cucumber for a lighter and refreshing alternative.
-On top, layer with something like shredded chicken or grilled turkey breast to add staying power.
-Instead of piling on heavy extras, go for a light dusting of a flavorful dairy alternative to give it some richness.
-To finish it off, spoon over a homemade blend of diced tomatoes, onions, lime juice, and herbs for a zesty finish that ties everything together.
+Try swapping usual crunchy foundation for thin zucchini or cucumber rounds for a fresh, crisp option.
+On top, add shredded chicken or grilled turkey breast so you stay full longer.
+Skip heavy extras and sprinkle a small amount of a flavorful dairy alternative for richness.
+Finish by spooning on a homemade mix of diced tomatoes, onions, lime juice, and herbs for a bright, zesty close.

 Mediterranean-Inspired Version